-'Check password character = Mid(password, 1, 1)
+//Check password character = password.Substring(0, 1);

 We type the name character, which is a variable name that will hold a single character and then an equal sign.
-After entering the mid function, comes an open parentheses, then the variable name password which hopefully contains seven or more characters.
-Now to retrieve the first character, we will type one in the first character will be taken from the password.
+After entering the variable name password which hopefully contains seven or more characters, we type a dot and the substring function.
+Then comes an open parentheses.
+Now to retrieve the first character, we will type zero in the first character will be taken from the password.
 The second number (1) is the string length.
 The line of code ends with a closed parentheses.

-Someday, we may want to use this function for other purposes so we should know that we can modify this same line of code to character = mid(password,1,3)
+Someday, we may want to use this function for other purposes so we should know that we can modify this same line of code to